kylerebbe/cs492-g5/README.md

 #### 15. Open website browser and navigate to `127.0.0.1:8000`

+Note: if you are running MACOS you may have to do the following steps, and then run step 13 to continue setting up your .venv:
+Install Homebrew using this command:

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+brew install postgresql

+brew install openssl

+brew link openssl

+Set the following environment variables ("flags"):

+export LDFLAGS="-L/opt/homebrew/opt/openssl@1.1/lib"

+export CPPFLAGS="-I/opt/homebrew/opt/openssl@1.1/include"

 ## Original Installation Notes

 1. Open terminal using Ctrl+T. Run the following command <br>